joeloudjinz/InzSeeder/README.md

 ### 6. Configure Services

-In your application's startup code (Program.cs or Startup.cs), configure the InzSeeder services:
+In your application's startup code (Program.cs), configure the InzSeeder services:

 ```csharp
 using InzSeeder.Core.Extensions;